Dhanushsj12/adaptive-engine-layout/ARCHITECTURE.md

 The project also verifies an important architectural property: the resolver can handle a surface that was not registered as one of the normal demo surfaces.

+Two unseen surfaces are used, in two separate execution contexts:

+- `600 × 900`, created directly inside `demo/main.ts` and used in the interactive browser demo.
-The unseen surface is created directly inside the stress-test script.
+- `2400 × 300`, created directly inside `scripts/stress-test.ts` and used only in the CLI stress test.

-It is not added as a special case to the resolver.
+Neither is added as a special case to the resolver.

 The resolver determines the composition from the surface geometry and constraints rather than matching a predefined surface name.

-The resulting layout demonstrates that the architecture follows:
+The resulting layouts demonstrate that the architecture follows:

 ```text
 Surface Geometry